ninjaprox/NVBnbCollectionView/README.md

 - (NVBnbCollectionViewParallaxCell *)bnbCollectionView:(NVBnbCollectionView *)collectionView parallaxCellForItemAtIndexPath:(NSIndexPath *)indexPath;
 ```

-In addition, if collection view has header and load more ability, it should know how the header, more loader look like:
+In addition, if collection view has header and load more ability, it should know how the header, more loader look like.

 ```objective-c
 - (UICollectionReusableView *)bnbCollectionView:(NVBnbCollectionView *)collectionView headerAtIndexPath:(NSIndexPath *)indexPath;